CiaranGeorge/tap-bio-hiring/README.md

 # tap-bio-hiring

-This space is reserved for you as the applicant to do what you want with it!
+This is my solution to the tap bio code challenge.

+to start simply install npm modules:

+npm install

+then start the application

+npm start